tari-labs/tari-university/src/cryptography/fraud-proofs-1/PITCHME.md

 ## Observations

 - Fraud proofs can be complex and hard to implement
-- There is continouos research and suggested improvements on this topic
+- There is continuous research and suggested improvements on this topic
 - Universal fraud proofs seem to be the simpler solution to implement